apitoolkit/apitoolkit-landing/blog/api-observability-and-api-monitoring/index.md

   - observability
 ---

+# API Observability and Monitoring: What’s the Difference?

 ![Camera charcoal painting pointing downwards](image1.jpg)

 This is where we like to play—the not so clearly defined border of [API observability and API monitoring](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/).
 It’s why our [tool](https://apitoolkit.io/blog/why-you-need-an-api-monitoring-tool/) was built.
 We wanted to help startup teams with the heavy-lifting.